DeltaPv/ConJegacy/README.md

 I dont have a planned release date, I am curently a solo developer so more devs would speed it up.

 This is kind of very outdated I will update soon!

+Other projects I am planning on using in the repository:
+1. citra
+2. Geyser [maybe]
+3. Bunnge cord
+4. Spigot
+5. Viaas [maybe]